 Most vehicles sold at Salvage auctions were declared totaled by insurance companies.
 Most of these vehicles have sustained significant damage but there are some exceptions.
 For instance, recovered stolen vehicles are often declared a total loss regardless of the actual damage.
 Rebuilders and Recyclers purchase these vehicles at auction with intentions to rebuild them or dismantle them for parts.

 A Salvage Title is issued on a vehicle damaged to the extent that the cost of repairing the vehicle exceeds approximately 75% of its pre-damage value.
 This damage threshold may vary by state.
 Some states treat Junk titles the same as Salvage but the majority use this title to indicate that a vehicle is not road worthy and cannot be titled again in that state.
 The following eleven states also use Salvage titles to identify stolen vehicles - AZ, FL, GA, IL, MD, MN, NJ, NM, NY, OK and OR.

 Toyota Motor Sales, USA, Inc. provides CARFAX with recall information within the last 10 model years for vehicles originally marketed or sold in the United States of America and its territories.
-Only open Safety or Emissions recalls, where the remedy is available and has not been completed, will be listed.
+Only open Safety or Emissions recalls, where the remedy has not been completed, will be listed.
 While Toyota provides data updates to CARFAX on a regular basis, this report may not include very recent activity.
 For the most current information on recall activity for any Scion vehicle, go to http://toyota.com/recall.

 Service Plan Companies market extended warranty plans to buyers of both new and used cars as mechanical breakdown insurance.
 Information is collected from service plan companies when they issue contracts and when they pay repair claims.
 Not all service plan companies report information to CARFAX.